 Meaning and History

 The modern visual style is relatively new.
-Before this, the financial institution used a wordmark that Allan Fleming developed in 1961.
+Before this, the financial institution used a wordmark developed by Allan Fleming in 1961.
 The sketch is still kept in the Toronto archives of the Scotiabank Group.
 The designer at Cooper & Beatty shortened the name Bank of Nova Scotia to Scotiabank and combined two contrasting fonts to make the typography stand out.
 For Scotia, he used an 18th-century typeface imitating calligraphic handwriting, and for BANK, he used a sans serif with rounded corners, similar to machine-readable fonts.

 The rest of the company’s logos look completely different.
 And there are at least four of them because Scotiabank has been looking for its unique style for a long time.
 When he finally strengthened his position in the international market, he needed a universal symbolism.